JetBrains/amper/docs/src/reference/project.md

 ## `modules`

-The `modules` section lists all the modules in the project, except the root module.
+The `modules` section defines which modules are part of this Amper project.

-If a `module.yaml` is present at the root of the project, the root module is implicitly included and doesn't need to be listed.
+Each list element must be the path to a module directory[^1], relative to the project root.

-Each element in the list must be the path to a module directory, relative to the project root.
+If a `module.yaml` is present in the project root, that root module is always included implicitly and doesn’t need to be listed.

-A module directory must contain a `module.yaml` file.
+[^1]: That is, a directory that directly contains a `module.yaml`

 Example: